pamelasann/cicd-java/README.md

 # cicd-java

-Pipeline using GitHub actions and Dochub for a Java program.
+Pipeline using GitHub actions and Docker for a Java program.

-## Docker Deployment Guide
+## Docker Guide

 ### Prerequisites